Female Breast Cancer Incidence

 Public health, the science and art of preventing disease, prolonging life and promoting health through organized efforts and informed choices of society, is concerned with threats to the health of a community based on population health analysis.
 By monitoring patterns of health and illness, including incidence of disease and causes of death, we are able to identify where and in what populations the disease occurs, better identify its causes and risk factors, and measure what preventive actions effectively reduce disease and death.

-Alachua County is in the fourth quartile for this measure.
-This means that relative to other counties in Florida, the age-adjusted rate per 100,000 of Female Breast Cancer Incidence is less in about three quarters of the counties.
-The map illustrates county data by quartile.
-When fewer than 51 counties have data or zero values, no quartile map will be presented.
+Alachua County is in the third quartile for this measure.
+This means that relative to other counties in Florida, the age-adjusted rate per 100,000 of Female Breast Cancer Incidence is less in about half of the counties, and more in about one quarter of the countiess.

 Links: Healthy People 2030 | Other Resource